ariga/atlas-provider-typeorm/README.md

 ### Standalone

-If all of your Typeorm entities exist in a single Node module, you can use the provider directly to load your Typeorm schema into Atlas.
+If all of your TypeORM entities exist in a single Node module, you can use the provider directly to load your TypeORM schema into Atlas.

 In your project directory, create a new file named `atlas.hcl` with the following contents: